Clubs gear up for Bundesliga restart in nine days' time - France 24

 The worry is that an outbreak of the coronavirus in the league could again halt the resumed season, this time for good.

-There were 10 positive cases from 1,724 tests of players and staff at the top 36 clubs in the first wave of testing.
+There were 10 positive cases from 1,724 tests of players and staff at the top 36 clubs in the first wave of testing and two more in the second.

 Hertha Berlin striker Salomon Kalou, 34, was suspended earlier this week by his club for posting a video on social media where he shook hands with team-mates.